Commutativity of operator algebras: Jordan operator algebras

 {\bf Remark.} 1)\ Indeed the operator algebra $F_2$ in \cite[Proposition 2.1]{BWjr} is a commutative operator algebra with two Jordan unitizations $F_2 + \Cdb I_6$ and $\Cdb I_4 + E_2$.
 The first of these is also an operator algebra unitization.
 It is shown there that these are not Jordan completely isometrically isomorphic.
 Note that the Jordan algebra $\Cdb I_4 + E_2$ is not an operator algebra.
 These Jordan algebras are not unitally completely isometric, or else the canonical extension $C^*_{\rm e}(F_2 + \Cdb I_6) \to C^*_{\rm e}(E_2 + \Cdb I_4)$ would be a $*$-homomorphism.
 This would imply that $\Cdb I_4 + E_2$ is a subalgebra of $C^*_{\rm e}(E_2 + \Cdb I_4)$.

-2)\ We may also improve the counterexample given in \cite{BWjr}, a counterexample to one of the major questions posed at the end of \cite{BWjmn}.
+2)\ We may also improve the counterexample given in \cite[Section 2]{BWjr}, a counterexample to one of the major questions posed at the end of \cite{BWjmn} (about the uniqueness of the Jordan operator algebra unitization).
 Indeed if $A$ is as in Example \ref{Ex1}, for example, and $B = A^{\rm rev}$, then $A=B$ completely isometric as Jordan algebras.
-However if the canonical unital extension $A^1 \to B^1$ were a completely isometry then $A$ is commutative as in e.g.\ the last proof.
+However if the canonical unital extension $A^1 \to B^1$ were a completely isometry then $A$ would be commutative as in e.g.\ the last proof.
 This is an improvement in that the Jordan product is nontrivial, and nontrivial in a nonartificial way.